 The working person's gunsmith.
-Fees based on actual repairs needed, rather than a large price that is supposed to cover everything (except gun parts) that some other shops charge.
+Fees based on actual repairs needed, rather than a large price that is supposed to cover everything that some other shops charge.
 My experience has shown that many firearm malfunctions are due to a, relatively inexpensive, small gun part failure.
-Effective September 1, 2008 my labor rate will be $40.00 per hour, which is still less than many gunsmith shops that charge $60.00 per hour or more.
+Since September 1, 2008 my labor rate has been $40.00 per hour, which is less than many gunsmith shops that charge $60.00 per hour or more.

 All firearm types are supported.
 Hand gun, pistol, revolver, rifle, shotgun, single shot, bolt action, lever action, pump action, semi automatic.

 I will NOT work on, repair, stock or order parts for the cheap "Saturday Night Special" guns.
-These pistols are poorly made from a cast zinc alloy, retailing for approximately $80 to $100.
+These pistols are poorly made from a cast zinc alloy, retailing for approximately $100 to $200.
 The cast zinc alloy is a relatively soft metal that wears out quickly.
 By the time they start to malfunction the wear damage is beyond repair and they become unsafe to fire.
 The best thing to do with these guns when they begin to malfunction is to cut them up and dispose of them to remove them from the firearms marketplace.
 I used to have the names of the manufacturers of these poorly made guns listed right here.
-Apparently the search engines picked my site for a source of information on these guns, and I started getting even more phone calls and emails about repairing these guns.
 I have had to remove the manufacturers names to slow the calls and emails about guns that I refuse work on.

 One of my antique musket repairs done on November 25, 2006 got local and national media attention when I found a leather pouch containing antique coins from the 1700's hidden in the stock of a 1740's musket.
 The story was "Gunsmith Unearths Buried Treasure" Posted 2006 12 18 in the Harrisonburg, Virginia, Daily News Record, and "Collector strikes gold with 18th century muzzleloader" posted Dec.
 21, 2006 on ESPNOutdoors.com News Hound By J.R.
 Absher.

 Antique gun repair orders have been increasing.
-Typically about 90% of the repair orders I now receive are for obsolete and antique handguns and long guns that are 100 to 150 years old or older.
-Antique gun parts are still available for many obsolete, out of production, and antique firearms.
+Typically about 95% of the repair orders I now receive are for obsolete and antique handguns and long guns that are 100 to 150 years old or older.
+Antique gun parts are still available for some obsolete, out of production, and antique firearms.
 For more information on antique gun parts see my Antique Gun Parts page.

 I have repaired many guns for customers who wanted "Grandpa's old gun" to work again for the sentimental value.
 Other gunsmiths have told them that the "book" antique gun values would indicate that it was not "worth fixing".
 I have successfully disassembled and repaired old guns that were found in basements, attics, and barns that were so badly rusted that they would not function.
-I have taken in and completed repair work that another famous big name firearms restoration shops turned down.
+I have taken in and completed repair work that other famous big name firearms restoration shops turned down.
 I have apparently inherited the repair work that used to go to another big name antique revolver gunsmith who has had health problems and had to close his business.